-We have audited the financial statements of Medquimica Indústria Farmacêutica Ltda. (the "Company"), which comprise the financial position as of March 31, 2023, and the statements of profit or loss and comprehensive income (loss), changes in equity and cash flows for the year then ended, and notes to the financial statements, including significant accounting policies and other explanatory information.
+We have audited the financial statements of Medquímica Indústria Farmacêutica Ltda. (the "Company"), which comprise the balance sheet as of March 31, 2024, and the statements of profit or loss and comprehensive income (loss), changes in equity and cash flows for the year then ended, and notes to the financial statements, including material accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Medquímica Indústria Farmacêutica Ltda. as of March 31, 2023, and its financial performance and its cash flows for the year then ended, in accordance with accounting practices adopted in Brazil.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Medquímica Indústria Farmacêutica Ltda. as of March 31, 2024, and its financial performance and its cash flows for the year then ended, in accordance with Brazilian accounting policies.